kragen/derctuo/markdown/pyrolysis-3d-printing.md

   it heats up to the pyrolysis temperature, even if the liquid does not cross-link to form a thermoset.
-- The filler may provide egress paths so the gases evolved during pyrolysis don't crack the nascent ceramic structure, even if the filler itself burns out before pyrolysis of the ceramic precursors, thus forming a porous green structure.
-This is the "Ceramicore" process by Weifeng Fei; it's also a traditional way of making insulating refractory bricks from fired clay and organic fillers like sawdust, but Fei's process infuses a liquid preceramic polymer into a continuous fibrous matrix.
+- The filler may provide egress paths so the gases evolved during pyrolysis don’t crack the nascent ceramic structure, even if the filler itself burns out before pyrolysis of the ceramic precursors, thus forming a porous green structure.
+This is the “Ceramicore” process by Weifeng Fei; it’s also a traditional way of making insulating refractory bricks from fired clay and organic fillers like sawdust, but Fei’s process infuses a liquid preceramic polymer into a continuous fibrous matrix.

 The point about controlled composites bears further exploration.
 For